s994n/sei-project-1/readme.md

 ### Player and Enemy classes
 There is a Player class and an Enemy class, which extends the class of Player.
 Class properties and methods are outlined in various sections below.

+An instance of Player is stored as 'playerOne', along with four instances of Enemy (enemyOne, enemyTwo, enemyThree, enemyFour).

 ### Game grid
 Game-play takes place on a grid.
-The starting point for the grid is a 2-dimensional array of strings.
-This is a simple representation of what will be the rendered grid (the game board).
+The starting point for forming the grid is a nested array of strings:

+      const boardOne =
+    [
+      ['XXXXXXXXXXXXXXXXXXX'],
+      ['XooooooooXooooooooX'],
+      ['XoXXoXXXoXoXXXoXXoX'],
+      ['XoooooooooooooooooX'],
+      ['XoXXoXoXoXoXoXoXXoX'],
+      ['XooooXoooXoooXooooX'],
+      ['XXXXoXXXoXoXXXoXXXX'],
+      ['XXXXoXoooooooXoXXXX'],
+      ['XXXXoXoXXoXXoXoXXXX'],
+      ['oooooooXoooXooooooo'],
+      ['XXXXoXoXoooXoXoXXXX'],
+      ['XXXXoXoXXoXXoXoXXXX'],
+      ['XXXXoXoooooooXoXXXX'],
+      ['XXXXoXoXXXXXoXoXXXX'],
+      ['XooooooooXooooooooX'],
+      ['XoXXoXXXoXoXXXoXXoX'],
+      ['XooXoooooooooooXooX'],
+      ['XXoXoXoXXXXXoXoXoXX'],
+      ['XooooXoooXoooXooooX'],
+      ['XoXXXXXXoXoXXXXXXoX'],
+      ['XoooooooooooooooooX'],
+      ['XXXXXXXXXXXXXXXXXXX']
+    ]

  Starting with an array allows easy manipulation of the board appearance.
 In the array, walls are represented by 'X', and passageways by an 'o'.

-A function itterates over the array, creating a div for each 'X' and each 'o' and adding them to a rendered (grid) container. divs (i.e. cells within the grid) are also styled accordingly via this function -- including, with help from a seperate function, addition of html that will render appearance of dots and pills on the grid.
-In addition, the function builds up another 2D array ('cells'), containing information on all of the newly created divs and their attributes.
-Each element of the cells array can be thought of as referencing a y (vertical) and an x (horizontal) positon within the grid, such: cells[y][x]
+A function itterates over the array, creating a div for each 'X' and each 'o' and adding them to a rendered (grid) container.
+The divs are also styled accordingly via this function -- including, with help from a seperate function, addition of html that will render appearance of dots and pills on the grid.
+In addition, the function builds up another array ('cells'), containing information on all of the newly created divs and their attributes.
+Each element (cell) of the cells array can be thought of as having a y (vertical) and an x (horizontal) positon within the grid, which can be accessed as such:

-An instance of Player is stored as 'playerOne', along with four instances of Enemy (enemyOne, enemyTwo, enemyThree, enemyFour).
-All instances of Player and Enemy are instantiated with y-x coordinates, to allow their positioning on the grid.
+      cells[y][x]

 ### Enemy chase and flee modes